National Elections 2018

 November (tbc): Poland, local elections.

 4 March: Switzerland, referenda on financial reforms and abolition of TV/radio tax.
+Results.

 21 March: Netherlands, advisory referendum on security services’ powers.

-May or June (tbc): Ireland, referendum on abortion law reform.
+25 May: Ireland, referendum on abortion law reform.

 October (tbc): Ireland, referenda on blasphemy law reform, role of women and directly electing Mayors.

-November (at latest): France, referendum on Independence in New Caledonia.
+4 November: France, referendum on Independence in New Caledonia.

 FOLLOW EPR on Twitter here.